msc-acse/acse-9-independent-research-project-coush001/README.md

 ### Usage:
 There are two ways to utilise the software, each with different merits:
-1. **Direct python scipting:** Access the python package tools directly.
+1. **Direct Python Scripting:** Access the python package tools directly.
     * Access to model load/save capabilities for key models, or models run for large number of epochs.
-    * Ability to nest runs in a list to efficiently explore a consistent range of parameters.
+    * Ability to nest runs in a list to efficiently explore a regular step of parameters.
     * Ability to save the scripts of particularly useful analysis
     * Ability to utilise distributed computing for large jobs without dependance on a notebook.